sandeep7764/Event-Scheduler/README.md

 # Event-Scheduler
 **Introduction**:

 Our event scheduling web application provides a user-friendly platform for managing events.
 Users can input event details such as event name, event date, event time, and event summary, which are stored securely in a database.
 The application supports key functions like creating new events, viewing existing ones, updating event information, and deleting events.
-Additionally, there is a basic login page to ensure authorized access to the event database operations.
+Additionally, there is a basic login page to ensure authorized access to the event database operations. start the application from web94login.html

 **Features**: